 |Total water consumption with frequency converter – F||57 – 67 l/min||57 – 67 l/min|

 |Total water consumption with servo drive – S||77 – 87 l/min||77 – 87 l/min|

-As HORN continuously develops and always improves products to meet its customers’ requirements, the company developed the first batch charging machine with two independent vibrating chutes - the HORN HVR® 2x300S-2P batch charging machine.
+As HORN continuously develops and always improves products to meet its customers’ requirements, the company developed the first batch charging machine with two independently controllable vibrating chutes - the HORN HVR® 2x300S-2P batch charging machine.

-The new 2x300S-2P machine is a further development of its predecessor 600S-2P.
-The 600 mm wide vibratory chute is divided into two completely separate parts (each 300 mm).
-Each of the 300 mm wide chutes has its own drive which can be controlled in different ways.
-This has a number of advantages compared with the 600 mm wide one-piece channel.
+The new 2x300S-2P machine is a further development of its predecessor 700S-2P.
+The 700 mm wide vibratory chute is divided into two completely separate chutes.
+Each individual chute has its own drive which can be controlled in different ways.
+This has a number of advantages compared with the single chute.